 The “Hellenistic Jews” (6:1) spoke Greek, while the “native Hebrews” (6:1) were Jews that spoke Aramaic; but all were Jews.
 Greek was the common language in New Testament times, as evidenced by the fact that the New Testament was written in that language.

 The Samaritans also counted Jacob as their spiritual father (John 4:5, 12) and expected the Messiah (Christ) (John 4:25, 29) as “the Savior of the world” (John 4:42).
 They worshiped the God of the Bible, but not in Jerusalem; their temple was on Mount Gerizim.
-They accepted the five books of Moses, and did therefore observe the Law of Moses.
+They accepted the five books of Moses, and did, therefore, observe the Law of Moses.
 They did not accept the rest of the Old Testament and had their own priests, as opposed to the line of priests in Jerusalem.
 Because the Israelite inhabitants of Samaria had intermarried with the foreigners, Samaritans were considered “half-breeds” and were generally despised by the Jews (John 4:9; 8:48).
 See the atheist encyclopedia Livius and Gotquestions for more information.

 Philip’s steps were also guided to intercept an important Ethiopian official who had taken a toilsome journey to Jerusalem.
 It is not explicitly stated whether the Ethiopian in Acts 8 was a Jew or not, but since “he had come to Jerusalem to worship” (8:27) and “was reading the prophet Isaiah” when Philip met him (8:28), he probably was one of the Jews or Jewish proselytes that were citizens of other countries (2:5-12).
 He probably came to Jerusalem to worship on one of the three annual pilgrimage festivals, such a Pentecost.
 He therefore also observed the Law of Moses.

 But the best proof that the church still lived according to the Law of Moses will come from the later phases of the church that are discussed below.
 In Acts 10 Gentiles received the Holy Spirit for the first time, to the amazement of the Jews (10:45).
 In Acts 15 the church council decided, about 20 years after Pentecost, that Gentiles do not have to submit to the Law of Moses, but this decision only applied to Gentile Christians (15:19).
 The Jewish Christians continued to live according to the Law of Moses; at least until about 30 years after Pentecost (21:20).
-There should therefore be no doubt about the fact that the church, during this second phased, still consisting only of Jews and Samaritans, and lived according to the Law of Moses.
+There should, therefore, be no doubt about the fact that the church, during this second phase, still consisting only of Jews and Samaritans, and lived according to the Law of Moses.